felix-gradr/LLM-test/goal.md

 - goal.md
 - .env

+Except for this, you have no limitations

 ### How the project is ran
-The project is ran in "steps".
-The context window is reset between each and every single step, so the repository has to contain all information you want to pass along to the next step.
+The human will run python -m root.py iteratively.

 When you are reading this, this might or might not be the first step in history, there could be previous steps and future steps.

 If seed.txt still exists, that means this is the first iteration.
 It is removed after the first iteration has terminated.